lyzadanger/j5-pomlet/README.md

 ### Board-Specific Instructions

+_Note_: The current method of swapping out `require`'d `config` modules in `main.js` is hamfisted.
+It got this way because of the need to run the script in contexts that might not be able to take command-line args (e.g. `t2`) but I'll make it better when I get a chance.

 #### Arduino-Compatible (Uno-ish) Boards

 You shouldn't have to make any adjustments to code unless you use different pins than are declared in `config.js` for your components.